syahanwar/SES-Cloud-Homework/readme.md

 Inside your public repository.
 It must contain

-1. URL to access your deployed website for task 1
+1. URL to access your deployed website for question 1
-2. Architecture diagram for task 1
+2. Architecture diagram for question 1
+3. Dockerfile for question 3
-3. Architecture diagram for Task 2 of the homework
+4. Architecture diagram for question 4  of the homework